bor0/gidti/manuscript/appendices.md

 ### Simple Theorem Prover

 In this section we'll put formal systems into action by building a proof tree generator in Haskell.
-We should be able to specify axioms and inference rules, and then query the program so that it will produce all valid combinations of inference in attempt to reach the target result.
+We should be able to specify axioms and inference rules, and then query the program so that it will produce all valid combinations of inference in an attempt to reach the target result.

 We start by defining our data structures: